redstreet/beancount_reds_importers/README.md

 1. file format reader (reusable)
 2. transaction builder (reusable)
-3. institution-specific declarations and code (minimal, institution specific) <- The only one you have to write
+3. institution-specific declarations and code (minimal, institution specific) <- _The only one you have to write_

 This design helps move most of the heavy-lifting common code into (1) and (2) above.
-Writing new importers is made easier since on only has to write code to address the institution-specific formatting and quirks for each bank/brokerage.
+Writing new importers is made easier since one only has to write code to address the institution-specific formatting and quirks for each bank/brokerage.
 See working examples of an [ofx based](https://github.com/redstreet/beancount_reds_importers/blob/main/beancount_reds_importers/citi/__init__.py) and [csv](https://github.com/redstreet/beancount_reds_importers/blob/main/beancount_reds_importers/schwab_csv/__init__.py) based importers.